-More recently, a joint investigation undertaken by The Guardian and BBC Arabic has surfaced evidence which shows that high-ranking officials in the Bush Administration were closely involved in and linked to secret detention and torture centers in Iraq and other serious human rights abuses.
-91 The investigation revealed that former Defense Secretary Donald Rumsfeld appointed retired Colonel James Steele to help organize paramilitaries and commando units from 2003 to 2005 and again in 2006.
-92 Steele reported directly to Rumsfeld and reportedly "knew everything that was going on there...the torture, the most horrible kinds of torture."93 The appointment of Steele for service in Iraq was extremely controversial as he had previously worked as a military advisor from 1984-1986 in El Salvador where he reportedly trained counter-insurgency commandos who were documented as having committed serious human rights abuses there.94

-Despite clear and still emerging evidence of a policy and practice by the Bush administration that encouraged and facilitated the torture and serious ill-treatment that led to the deaths of detainees in Iraq, Afghanistan, Guantánamo Bay and elsewhere, no highlevel administration or military officials have been held accountable for these serious human rights violations.
-Due to the complete failure by the competent authorities to hold Bush and other senior administration officials accountable for violations resulting from these programs, efforts have been undertaken to use international law and other national jurisdictions to seek justice.
-In February 2011, the Center for Constitutional Rights, the International Federation for Human Rights and the Berlin-based European Center for Constitutional and Human Rights announced they would be filing complaints on behalf of torture victims with the Swiss government urging an investigation and prosecution of
+More recently, a joint investigation undertaken by The Guardian and BBC-Arabic has surfaced evidence that shows that high-ranking officials in the Bush Administration were closely involved in and linked to secret detention and torture centers in Iraq and other serious human rights abuses.97 The investigation revealed that former Defense Secretary Donald Rumsfeld appointed retired Colonel James Steele to help organize paramilitaries and commando units from 2003 to 2005 and again in 2006.98 Steele reported directly to Rumsfeld and reportedly "knew everything that was going on there...the torture, the most horrible kinds of torture."99 The appointment of Steele for service in Iraq was extremely controversial as he had previously worked as a military advisor from 1984-1986 in El Salvador where he reportedly trained counter-insurgency commandos who were documented as having committed serious human rights abuses there.100 that led to the deaths of detainees in Iraq.
+Afghanistan.
+Guantánamo Bay and elsewhere, no high-level administration or Despite clear and still emerging military officials have been held accountable for these serious human rights violations.
+Due to the complete failure by the competent authorities to hold Bush and other senior administration officials accountable for violations resulting from programs, efforts have been these undertaken to use international law and other national jurisdictions to seek justice.
+In February 2011, the Center for Constitutional Rights, the International Federation for Human Rights and the Berlin-based European Center for Constitutional and Human Rights announced they would be human rights violations. filing complaints on behalf of torture victims with the Swiss government urging evidence of a policy and practice by the Bush administration that encouraged and facilitated the torture and serious ill-treatment that led to the deaths of detainees in Iraq, Afghanistan, Guantánamo Bay and elsewhere, no high-level administration or military officials have been held accountable for these serious an investigation and prosecution of former President George W. Bush when it was learned that Bush would be traveling to Switzerland.101 His trip was cancelled on the eve of filing the complaints, which meant that the complaints could not be pursued since the basis of Swiss jurisdiction depended on his presence there.